AIRCentre/julia-web-app-example/README.md

    - `docker`: Invokes the Docker command-line interface.
    - `run`: Runs a command in a new container.
-   - `--rm`: Automatically removes the container when it exits.
+   - `--rm`: Automatically removes the container when it stops running.
-   - `-p 8000:8000`:
-     - Maps the host's port 8000 to the container's port 8000.
+   - `-p 8000:8000`: Maps the host's port 8000 to the container's port 8000.
    - `my-julia-dashboard`: Specifies the name of the image to create a container from.

    Now, navigate to `http://localhost:8080` and check if the dashboard is loaded correctly.